farhadzaidi/chess/README.md

 - **Legal Move Generation:** Generates and displays all legal moves in a given position, and ensures all player moves are legal.
 Accounts for special moves such as castling, promotions, and en passant.

-- **Comprehensive Rule Set:** Follows all chess rules, including draw by repetition, the fifty-move rule, etc.

 - **Checkmate and Stalemate Detection:** Detects a win or draw when one side runs out of legal moves.